-Year 12 English Extension 1 students are required to study:

-- at least three prescribed texts for the elective study which must include two print texts (as outlined in the English Stage 6 Prescriptions: Modules, Electives and Texts Higher School Certificate 2019-2023 document) - at least TWO related texts.
+Year 11 students are required to: Year 12 English Extension 1 students are required to study: examine a key text from the past and its at least three prescribed texts for the elective study manifestations in one or more recent cultures which must include two print texts (as outlined in the explore, analyse and critically evaluate different English Stage 6 Prescriptions: Modules, Electives and examples of such texts in a range of contexts and Texts Higher School Certificate 2019-2023 document) media at least TWO related texts. undertake a related research project.